risc0/website/docs/explainers/zkvm/battleship_rust_explainer.md

 }
 ```

-It's important to understand that this code runs inside the ZKVM.
-The ZKVM API serializes the `GameState`, boots the `init` code inside a new ZKVM, and our libraries then receive and deserialize the data for use by an app's guest-side logic.
+It's important to understand that this code runs inside the zkVM.
+The zkVM API serializes the `GameState`, boots the `init` code inside a new zkVM, and our libraries then receive and deserialize the data for use by an app's guest-side logic.
 Conveniently, because the host and guest are written in the same language they can actually share source code.
-Once running, the guest code checks the `GameState` for validity according to the logic in `GameState.check()` ([`core/src/lib.rs:141`](https://github.com/risc0/battleship-example/blob/main/core/src/lib.rs#L141)) and then `commit`s the ZKVM's state, generating a receipt for transmission to Bob.
+Once running, the guest code checks the `GameState` for validity according to the logic in `GameState.check()` ([`core/src/lib.rs:141`](https://github.com/risc0/battleship-example/blob/main/core/src/lib.rs#L141)) and then `commit`s the zkVM's state, generating a receipt for transmission to Bob.

 When Bob receives the `InitMessage` from Alice his Battleship passes it to the `on_init_message()` message handler (below).
 This verifies the integrity of the message and if it is valid stores the `Digest`.
 The host-side portion of the code is brief, and unlike on the send side the actual `init` method is never run.
 Instead, the RISC Zero verifier checks only that the receipt is the output of a valid execution of the `init` method.